 ← maps

-Every cathedral in the world
+Every cathedral in the United Kingdom

 The points load live from OpenStreetMap, so it’s the full set OSM has, not a hand-picked list.
 Use the toggles to show or hide a denomination; tap a dot for the name, the denomination, and links to its Wikipedia article and to open it in your phone’s maps app or Google Maps.
 Tap the button on the map to drop a pin on your current location and find the cathedrals near you.